benbalter/benbalter.github.com/_posts/2020-08-10-tools-of-the-trade.md

 * **When**: Urgent needs, conversations not appropriate for any other channel
 * **Who**: Peers, manager, directs
-* **Why**:
+* **Why**: Sometimes a private side-conversation is necessary, but to ensure context is surfaced, it should be the exception, not the default.

 #### Small group DMs

 * **When**: Only if absolutely necessary for short-lived and ad-hoc coordination.
 * **Who**: Peers
 * **Why**: While immediately convenient, small group DMs don't allow you to add additional recipients, can't be descriptively named, push all messages by default, and are difficult to recall after the fact.
-Preferred (named) private or public channels whenever you can.
+Prefer (named) private or public channels whenever you can.

 #### Private channels